 The Trustee will be obligated to purchase the Equipment Notes issued with respect to the Aircraft during the Deposit Period, subject to the terms and conditions of the Note Purchase Agreement and the relevant Participation Agreement.
-Under the Note Purchase Agreement, the Trustee will agree, subject to no Triggering Event having occurred, to execute a participation agreement (each a "Participation Agreement" and, collectively, the "Participation Agreements"), in the form attached to the Note Purchase Agreement, with respect to each Aircraft upon receipt of a notice from United that it intends to finance such Aircraft.
-Pursuant to the Participation Agreements, United will enter into a secured debt financing with respect to each Aircraft pursuant to an indenture (an "Indenture" and, collectively, the "Indentures"), in the form attached to the Note Purchase Agreement, and the Trustee will be obligated to purchase the Equipment Notes issued by United with respect to the Aircraft.
+Under the Note Purchase Agreement, the Trustee will agree, subject to no Triggering Event having occurred, to execute a participation agreement (each a "Participation Agreement" and, collectively, the "Participation Agreements"), in the form attached to the Note Purchase Agreements, United will enter into a secured debt financing with respect to each Aircraft pursuant to an indenture (an "Indenture" and, collectively, the "Indentures"), in the form attached to the Note Purchase the Equipment Notes issued by United with respect to the Aircraft.
 The description of such agreements in this prospectus supplement is based on the forms of such agreements contemplated by the Note Purchase Agreement.